 Master of Science in Engineering Management

-The Master of Science in Engineering Management is a 36 credit-hour program that integrates 9 credit hours of required MBA program content with 27 hours of graduate engineering and elective content.
+The Master of Science in Engineering Management is a 30 credit-hour program that integrates 15 hours of mandatory engineering management courses with 15 hours of technical electives or graduate project.
 The program is committed to the successful development of the upward-bound technical talent in industry.
-Entering students enjoy a curricular breadth and flexibility unique to Wilkes University because of leadership development strengths in the Sidhu School of Business.
+Entering students enjoy a curricular breadth and flexibility unique to Wilkes University.

 An ABET-accredited baccalaureate Engineering degree is preferred but not required.
 Applicants with other four-year degree preparations (e.g. BS or BA) may meet entrance requirements once the necessary foundation content is satisfied.
 Entry standards include the following:

 Submitted with payment of appropriate application fee.
 (International students: Refer to the International Students section of this bulletin for additional admission requirements).

 - Demonstrate satisfactory performance as an undergraduate as evidence with a complete set of official undergraduate transcripts to be submitted to the Graduate Admissions Office.

 - To be accepted on a regular basis, candidates for the degree must have obtained a cumulative GPA of at least 3.0.
 Prospective students with a GPA of less than 3.0 may be conditionally accepted into the program.
 To be reclassified to regular status, the conditionally accepted student must attain no less than a 3.0 for each of the first six credit hours of graduate coursework taken.
 Failure to maintain the minimum 3.0 in any course will result in dismissal of the conditionally accepted student.

 Applicants not holding an ABET-accredited undergraduate or graduate engineering degree must demonstrate or accrue the following preparation prior to enrolling in EGM courses: